pranish07/cli-marvel-quiz-app/README.md

-## Quiz CLI app about Anime
+## Quiz CLI app about Marvel Cinematic Universe

-demo file about an app of anime to play around.
+demo file about an app of MCU to play around.
 This will be fun.